guywiz/PyTulip/Algorithms/BrokerScore/README.md

 ```
 Note that the BrokerScore class can be used to build a sub-network (induced subgraph) solely consisting of brokers.
 The construct can be iterated, as not all brokers act as broker iin the broker network.
 The iteration ultiately ends, giving rise to a hierarchyof sub-networks.

+## Dependencies
+The BrokerScore class depends on a set of libraries that should be installed using the accompanying `requirements.txt` file.
+Note that versions have not been tightfully checked and my depend on how these third party libraries evolve.